vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/121/03_naxaddhavamaruNIH_pUrvyaM.md

 stámbhīt of 2a.

-Ge takes aruṇī́ḥ as nom. sg. fem., appositive to rā́ṭ, which must then be fem.
+Geldner takes aruṇī́ḥ as nom. sg. fem., appositive to rā́ṭ, which must then be fem.

 and mean ‘queen’ (“die Morgenröte, die Königin”).
 Both of these are grammatically possible: rā́ṭ must be fem. in V.46.8; aruṇī́ḥ must be nom. sg. in IV.1.16, 14.3.
 But this leaves the apparent masc. nom. sg. adj. turáḥ without a head.
 I therefore take aruṇī́ḥ as acc. pl., loosely construed with hávam.
-See Old.
-The ruddy ones are presumably the cows imprisoned in the Vala cave, who reappear (with a different color term, usríya-) in vs. 4.
+See Oldenberg The ruddy ones are presumably the cows imprisoned in the Vala cave, who reappear (with a different color term, usríya-) in vs. 4.